aaditya-kr5892/thinking-out.loud/README.md

 * **Self-Referential Mapping**: The database `comments` table uses a self-referential parent column (`parent_id`) allowing comment records to link directly to another comment as a reply.
 * **Single-Level Constraint**: To prevent nested UI clutter and endless horizontal margins, the system enforces a strict 1-level reply constraint.
 The backend business logic in [CommentService.java](file:///D:/ThinkingOutLoud-blog/ThinkingOutLoud/src/main/java/com/blog/ThinkingOutLoud/service/CommentService.java#L101-L103) checks if the target comment is already a child reply; if `parent.getParent() != null`, it rejects the request with an `IllegalArgumentException`.
 * **Author Identity Badge**: If a user commenting on a blog post is the creator of the post itself, the system marks the comment response object with `isAuthor = true` and flags their username with a highlighted badge.
+* **Cascading Delete Propagation**: Engineered clean Hibernate bidirectional entity cascade mappings (`cascade = CascadeType.ALL, orphanRemoval = true`).
+Deleting an article automatically wipes out its comments, and deleting a comment automatically deletes all of its nested replies.

 ---